Polidea/FrameLayout/README.md

 ---

 This repo is deprecated.
-It has bben moved to https://github.com/Polidea/PLXFrameLayout.
+It has been moved to https://github.com/Polidea/PLXFrameLayout.

 ---